vives-ai-edge/workshop/README.md

 Necessary hardware to do the workshop:
 - Raspberry Pi with Screen, Mouse, Keyboard, SD card with the correct OS
-- Nucleo-L476RG or any other STM board with programmer
+- Nucleo-L476RG or any other STM board with programmer and USB cable
-- STM Sensortile with
+- STM Sensortile with programming cable, cradle, USB cable
 - Mounting system to mount the Sensortile to a pen (3D printed holder)

 ![Workshop hardware setup](/img/workshop_setup.jpg)